kavehmz/counter/README.md

 ```

 # Algorithm
-This lib is using and travesing a linked list  to keep track of counts.
+This lib is using and traversing a linked list to keep track of counts.